-Do fund selectors really need more analyst hours to increase the detail of their ongoing monitoring or the number of funds on their shortlists?
+Do fund selectors really need more analyst hours to do detailed ongoing monitoring or to increase the number of funds on their shortlists?
 Or is there another solution?

 Proper fund manager due diligence is a fundamental part of the selection process.
 It can take time, a significant effort in resources, and after the manager is hired, ongoing due-diligence at the same level of detail is often overlooked.